keivrijdag/keivrijdag/README.md

 Date      |Topic                                                                                                          |Keivrijdag/Groningen location
 ----------|---------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------
-2020-03-27|Cancelled                                                                                                      |NA
-2020-04-10|Anecdotal evidence that Humo sapiens men do not always mate with people they classify as 'me mates'            |?
+2020-04-17|[Extra Keivrijdag] Anecdotal evidence that Humo sapiens men do not always mate with people they classify as 'me mates'            |Skype
 2020-04-24|Flevoland a volcanic island after all?
 Influence of the Zuidwal volcano in Dutch land formation                |.
 2020-05-08|The effect of memorizing the digits of pi in attracting non- and conspecific mates                             |.